dougeby/IntuneDocs/intune-azure/configure-devices/configure-certificate-infrastructure-for-pfx.md

 1. In the **Device Configuration** workflow, choose **Setup** > **Certificate Authority**.
 2.  choose **Download the certificate connector**.
 2. After the download completes, run the downloaded installer (**ndesconnectorssetup.exe**).
   Run the installer on the computer that is able to connect with the Certification Authority.
 Choose the .PFX Distribution option, and then choose **Install**.
-When the installation has completed, continue by creating a certificate profile as described in [Configure certificate profiles](configure-intune-certificate-profiles.md).
+When the installation has completed, continue by creating a certificate profile as described in [How to configure certificate profiles](how-to-configure-certificates.md).

 3. When prompted for the client certificate for the Certificate Connector, choose **Select**, and select the **client authentication** certificate you installed.